Muhammad221B/Neural-Networks/Classification problem/README.md

 objective/ loss function.
 Evaluate the performance of your classifier (Confusion Matrix).
 ## Solution steps:
 1- Read the data

 2- Divide the data into training data (50%), validation data (20%), and testing data (30%).

 3- Build keras network (input layer = 4 , dense layer (number of neuron = 10,
 activation function = sigmoid), dense output layer (number of neuron =3, activation function = softmax).

-4- Compile the model with loss= cross-entropy, optimization = adam
+4- Compile the model with loss= cross-entropy, optimization = adam.

 5- Fit the model using number of epochs = 500.

 6- Draw a curve to represent the epochs on x axis and the error on the validation sample on y-axis, to determine the epoch number that has the better model.

 7- Predicted the y values by using the test data.

 8- Compare the actual values with the predicted values and compute accuracy of the model through confusion matrix.